Pulitzer Prize Fiction Winner

 Summary

-Narrated by Abigail Howland Mason, the heir to a prominent Alabama farming dynasty, the novel reaches back across generations to recover a long-concealed marriage between her grandfather and a Black housekeeper, and follows the political and personal fallout when the secret breaks.
-Grau anchors the saga in the rhythms of rural Southern life and the slow violence of caste, allowing her narrator's measured voice to intensify the book's reckoning.
+Abigail Howland Mason, the heir to a prominent Alabama farming dynasty, narrates a saga that reaches back across generations to recover a long concealed marriage between her grandfather and a Black housekeeper, then follows the political and personal fallout when the secret breaks.
+Grau anchors the story in the rhythms of rural Southern life and the slow violence of caste, allowing her narrator's measured voice to intensify the book's reckoning.
 It remains a key Southern novel of the early civil rights era.

 ”